Q: What is I AM HERE registration? Is it required?

 An academic petition letter should include:

 Students should submit the finished letter to their academic advisor.
 The advisor will serve as a liaison with the committee and will contact the student when a decision has been made.

 Q: What if I can’t arrive on campus for the start of the semester?

 All students should begin classes on time at the start of the semester.
 According to CSSH policy, under no circumstances can any student begin a given semester after the last day to add a course online.
 See the academic calendar for details.

 Q: What if there is a question not covered in these FAQs?

-For questions not covered in the FAQs, contact the Office of Student Academic Affairs at 617.373.3980 or email@example.com.
+For questions not covered in the FAQs, contact the Office of Undergraduate Academic Advising at 617.373.3980 or email@example.com.